CU-CloudTechnologies/week-11-kubernetes/amch1064/week-11-kubernetes/README.md

-# Week 9 Home Work
+# Week 11 Home Work
-This repository contains files needed replicate a simple version of our AWS Web Server Assignment, but instead of using two AWS Instances (Web Server and DB Server) we will use two containers.
+This repository contains files needed replicate a simple version of our AWS Web Server Assignment, but instead of using two AWS Instances (Web Server and DB Server) we will use two containers and k8s.

 ## Instructions

 This project uses kubernetes to to spin up docker containers.
-The docker containers first need to build locally and then pushed to google registery.
-Kubernetes will then pull the images from the registery and deploy accordingly.
+The docker containers first need to be built locally and then pushed to google registry.
+Kubernetes will then pull the images from the registry and deploy accordingly.
 1. Web Server - Apache + PHP
 2. Database Server - Mysql